DanielRejniak/vue-aws-lambda-crud/README.md

-# vue-aws-lambda-crud
+# Serverless TODO application

+Application aims to demonstrate best practices when implementing serverless applications.

+## Brief description

-This is an attempt to construct a tempalte that encapsulates a VUE application inside a doccker container that is secured by Auth0.
-The application accesses the standard CRUD API'd (Create, Read, Update and Delete) through use of serverless API's provided by AWS Lambda.
-The lambda function reaches out to DynamoDB table also hosted by AWS.
-Each API is secured with the access token provided by Auth0 authentication service makig this implementation extremy secure and flexible due to the serverless backend.
+This is an attempt to construct a template that encapsulates a VUE application inside a doccker container that is secured by Auth0.
+The application communicates with lambda functions that reach out to DynamoDB table also hosted by AWS.
+Each API is secured with the access token provided by Auth0 authentication service making this implementation extremy secure and flexible due to the serverless backend.